DusBaja/ivs_path_generation/README.md

 src/volsurface_latentSB/lightsb_vol_surface_github_torchcompat.py
 ```

 LightSB is used as a lightweight continuous Schrödinger-bridge benchmark.
-In our implementation, it is applied in PCA latent space: each implied-volatility surface \(X_t\) is first projected onto a low-dimensional representation,
+In our implementation, it is applied in PCA latent space: each implied-volatility surface $X_t$ is first projected onto a low-dimensional representation,

+$$X_t \longmapsto Z_t \in \mathbb{R}^d.
 $$
-X_t \longmapsto Z_t \in \mathbb{R}^d.
-$$

 LightSB solves a classical Schrödinger Bridge with a Wiener reference process.
-Given two prescribed latent distributions \(p_0\) and \(p_1\), the bridge seeks a path measure \(P^\star\) that remains close, in relative entropy, to the reference process while satisfying the endpoint
+Given two prescribed latent distributions $p_0$ and $p_1$, the bridge seeks a path measure $P^\star$ that remains close, in relative entropy, to the reference process while satisfying the endpoint
 constraints,

 $$